alttch/eva3/doc/items.rst

-As LVars behavior is similar to :ref:`sensors<sensor>` except the values are set by user/system, they have the same parameters, except lvars can't be updated via SNMP traps and can't be virtual (lvar is actually virtual by default).
+As LVars behavior is similar to :ref:`sensors<sensor>` except the values are set by user/system, they have the same parameters, except lvars can't be updated via SNMP traps / MQTT.

 .. _lvar_examples: